 Note: If your light changes, you have to go back and reset your custom white balance again.

 Adjusting the Kelvin temperature is a very specific way to correct your white balance.
 Kelvin is a scale for measuring color temperature.
 Cool colors like Blue usually have a color temperature over 7000 Kelvin, while warmer colors like orange and red are around 2000 Kelvin.

 Not all cameras allow you to set Kelvin White Balance, but if you have a high end DLSR, you should be able to.
 It takes a lot of practice to be able to read the light and then know the best temperature to dial in.
 There are various kelvin charts floating around the web, but a lot of photographers just memorize the chart.

 An easy way to learn kelvin is to set your camera to live view and adjust the kelvin white balance in real time until you find the perfect color.
 The key is to remember that your goal is to neutralize the temperature of the light of your scene.

 So, if you are in the shade, you want to set your Kelvin Temperature HIGH like 7000 Kelvin to get rid of bluish tones and light.
 Also, if you are somewhere where your light is really yellow, like your kid’s gymnasium, you will want to set your Kelvin White Balance to a low temperature.

 Just remember, the key to white balance is to remember that you are trying to neutralize the light.

-Next up is a terrific video in which Layne Kennedy demonstrates how to use the white balance settings on your camera for differing creative options.
+Next up is a few terrific videos which demonstrate how to use the white balance settings on your camera for differing creative options.
 Tremendous.

 Lets finish with 6 tips for gaining a better understanding of white balance and color temperature.
 This video tells you even more about white balance and color temperature and how you can use them to improve your photography.